-Now Accepting Applications for 2020
+Now Accepting Applications for 2023

-Visits and tee times are scheduled at Dukes Golf Course at St. Andrews, Gleneagles, Kingarrock Hickory Golf Course and others.
+Students will learn about the history and development of golf and enhance their coaching and performance skills.
+Visits and tee times are scheduled at Dukes Golf Course at St. Andrews, Gleneagles, Kingarrock Hickory Golf Course, and others.
 Students are advised to contact their academic counselor to review the descriptions of the three courses for appropriate transfer academic credit.

-The program will be held just north of Edinburgh at Scotland’s Rural College (SRUC) Elmwood campus in the old market town of Cupar, alongside rich rural scenery, farmland and country estates.
+The program will be held just north of Edinburgh at Scotland’s Rural College (SRUC) Elmwood campus in the old market town of Cupar, alongside rich rural scenery, farmland, and country estates.
 The SRUC Elmwood Campus is recognized as a national and international center for golf-related specialisms.

 Register now at Adelante Abroad to secure your placement.
 Spots are limited.

-4-Week Study Abroad Course
+4-Week Golf Study Abroad Course

-1. History & Development of Golf
+History & Development of Golf

 Golf Coaching Skills: Intermediate Performance Skills

 Unit purpose: This Unit is designed to enable candidates to develop knowledge of the development of golf and the broader factors which contributed to that history.

-On completion of the Unit the candidate should be able to identify the different phases of the development of golf, explain and evaluate the characteristics of the developments within these phases, and identify the main factors, personalities and organisations involved in the phases of development.
+On completion of the Unit the candidate should be able to identify the different phases of the development of golf, explain and evaluate the characteristics of the developments within these phases, and identify the main factors, personalities and organizations involved in the phases of development.

 Unit purpose: This Unit is designed to develop the candidates’ knowledge and understanding of the various shots in golf including: pitching, bunker play and shots from ‘awkward’ lies’.
 The Unit enables candidates to identify key components involved in the technique of each shot and how to apply them in a practical performance and coaching situations.
 The Unit outlines the key rules of golf and when they should be applied.
 On completion of the Unit the candidate should be able to: